 When running his campaign, he notices that website A is delivering positive results.
 However, Website A has five placements, and only two of them bring the conversions, specifically Placements 2 and 4.
 The other three are duds.

-What he does next is blacklist Placements 1, 3, and 5 from Website A. This way, he won't be accepting useless traffic from a sing
+What he does next is blacklist Placements 1, 3, and 5 from Website A. This way, he will be rejecting useless traffic while accepting good performing ones from a single website.

 In essence, blacklisting is a great tool to use if you have no data as of campaign creation.